 Barbara has spent many years teaching children art in North and East Vancouver, as well as working on her own oeuvre.
 As a young woman she was positively encouraged in person by both Dr.Jane Goodall, for whom Barbara volunteered with the Roots and Shoots program with the Jane Goodall Institute of Canada - and by film director Alanis Obomsawin, met through volunteer work for the Vancouver International Film Festival.
 Meeting two of her heroes was a dream come true!
 Barbara has also donated much art work towards worthy causes throughout the years, in order to raise money for charities through art auctions.

 Barbara Abigail Martel’s love of art history also has led her on many travels around South America, the East Coast of the United States of America, as well as throughout Europe - in the pursuit of knowledge and beauty, having seen in person some of the world’s most famous art works and art historical artifacts.

-The unceded traditional territories of the Musqueam, Squamish and Tsleil-Waututh First Nations; these which were never ceded through treaty, war or surrender on the West Coast of Canada, this is home.
-I live between the mountains and the sea.
+The artist respectfully lives with her Family, in the unceded traditional territories of the honourable Musqueam, Squamish and Tsleil-Waututh First Nations; these lands which were never ceded through treaty, war or surrender on the West Coast of Canada, are between the West Coast Mountains and the Pacific Ocean.